jwallwork23/TohokuAdapt/README.md

 tsunami, which struck the Japanese coast at Fukushima and caused much destruction.
 These include:
     * ``fixedMesh``, which solves the problem without mesh adaptivity.
     * ``simpleAdapt``, which solves the problem using anisotropic mesh adaptivity.
     * ``adjointBased``, which solve the problem as guided by adjoint problem solution data.
+Errors are estimated using the product of the primal and dual solution fields, as in Davis and LeVeque 2016.
+Here adjoint data is obtained by solving the continuous adjoint shallow water equations.
+    * ``goalBased``, which solves the problem using goal-oriented mesh adaptivity.
+The approach used encorporates automated differentiation techniques to generate adjoint data in the discrete sense.
+The error indicators considered are formed of the elementwise product of the primal residual and the adjoint solution.

 For feedback, comments and questions, please email j.wallwork16@imperial.ac.uk.